Street food in New Zealand

 Street food Denmark

 It is actually been several decades ago since street food equalled hot dogs here; with the introduction of more exotic cuisine from abroad, the selection has become much more varied.
-But you´ll still find hot dogs stands as the most commonly seen option.
+But you´ll still find hot dog stands as the most commonly seen option.

 Danish hot dog | by City Foodsters, Denmark